andlab-um/MT-EEG-dataset/README.md

 ### BIDS conversion (`0_format`)

 This part may not run smoothly since I started from the actual raw, dirty data, and there are several outside data imported.
-But still, you can refer to most of it to convert your mff data to BIDS compatible format data.
+But still, you can refer to most of the scripts to convert your mff data to BIDS compatible format data.

 ### Behavior analysis (`1_behavior`)